pact-foundation/docs.pact.io/website/docs/implementation_guides/cli.md

 ## Pact Broker CLI

-The Pact CLI includes a command line interface to the Pact Broker.
+The Pact command line tools include a command line interface to the Pact Broker.
 You can read more about it [here](/pact_broker/client_cli).

+## Distributions

+### Pact CLI

+The Pact CLI is packaged as a [Docker image](https://hub.docker.com/r/pactfoundation/pact-cli).
+It contains the Ruby implementations of the provider verifier, Pact Broker CLI, mock service and stub service.

+### Pact Ruby Standalone

+The `pact-ruby-standalone` is an earlier packaging of the same tools that are now made available in the pact-cli Docker image.
+This is a good option if your builds cannot use Docker.
+It can be installed as a standalone executable for Linux, Mac and Windows.
+As it has its own version of Ruby contained within the package, you do not need to install Ruby on the machine.
+If you are using Mac or Linux, you do need to have bash installed however.

+The package and is available [here](https://github.com/pact-foundation/pact-ruby-standalone/releases) (scroll down to the Installation section of the release notes for installation instructions).

+#### Brew

+You can install the pact-ruby-standalone using this [Homebrew custom repository](https://github.com/pact-foundation/homebrew-pact-ruby-standalone).

 [verifier]: https://github.com/pact-foundation/pact-provider-verifier
 [standalone]: https://github.com/pact-foundation/pact-ruby-standalone/releases